LogoSSoftech/django_template/README.md

 ## Run your project using Docker

-- Create a copy of the `.env.example` file and use it as a guide to fill it with the respective information
+- Create a copy of the `.env.example` file and use it as a guide to fill it with the respective information:

 ```cp .env.example .env```